marcus0193/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 2-bring me home script navigate to the home directory the 3-listfiles script displays directory contents in a long format the 4-listmorefile script display even hidden files
+the 2-bring me home script navigate to the home directory the 3-listfiles script displays directory contents in a long format the 4-listmorefile script display even hidden files the 5-listfilesdigitonly script displays the directory content in long format,hidden and numerically only